mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/18_load_task_requested_entities_regular_mode.md

 - Entities in the [exclusion lists](13_environment_exclusion_lists.md) in a task's environment and BE cannot be populated into the entities list.
 For example, if Customer 1 is excluded from being copied, this customer cannot be populated in the entities list of a task.
 - Entities that are populated in the task's **Exclusion List** cannot be populated.
 - An entity can be populated in a task even if it does not exist in Fabric.
-The entity is extracted from the the source environment, synchronized into Fabric and loaded from Fabric to the target environment.
+The entity is extracted from the source environment, synchronized into Fabric and loaded from Fabric to the target environment.

 ### **Random Selection**

-Get random list entities from the [LU PARAMS](/articles/TDM/tdm_architecture/02_tdm_database.md#lu_name_params) table, created  in the TDM DB for the root LU of the task's BE.
+Get random list entities from the [LU PARAMS](/articles/TDM/tdm_architecture/02_tdm_database.md#lu_name_params) table created  in the TDM DB for the root LU of the task's BE.
 Entities in the environment or task level exclusion lists are excluded from the task.

 Testers can select this option only if their role in the target environment has the relevant permissions.